Sexuality and Menopause: 5 Ways to Reclaim Your Love Life

 5. Talk To Your Partner About Menopause And Sexuality

 Taboos around menopause and women’s sexuality keep us from clearly relaying what we’re going through.
-That leaves your partner in the dark, wondering if it’s something they did, or if you’re having an affair when your libido crashes and menopause symptoms affect your sexuality
+That leaves your partner in the dark, wondering if it’s something they did, or if you’re having an affair when your libido crashes and menopause symptoms affect your sexuality.

 I’d encourage you to use this as an opportunity to explain to your partner how your hormones are driving your behavior and your libido loss.
 The more conversations we have about these issues — the faster we can move forward, together.